kechcole/Blog-App/README.md

 My guide to [setting up](https://realpython.com/django-setup/).

+Always activate the virtual when reopening the appliaction.

 ### 2. Routing applications.

 Views are used used to return responses, our app folder contains this python file with neccesesary functions.
 I will write a simple function that will return a simple statement when a user goes to the homepage.